 - watchOS 8 will feature a new portrait watch face which will allow using Portrait photos from an iPhone to create interesting multilayered and immersive watch faces.
 Users will be able to change the focus of the new portrait watch face by turning the crown.

 - The redesigned Photos app will organize pictures as memory highlights in a mosaic layout.
-Furthermore, watchOS 8 will allow users to share photos with share photos directly from the Apple Watch via the Messages app.
+Furthermore, watchOS 8 will allow users to share photos directly from the Apple Watch via the Messages app.
 They will be able to make photo sharing more expressive by scribbling, adding emojis, and more.
-GIF will also be shared right from the wrist.
+GIF will also be shareable right from the wrist.